kimptoc/wowactivityfeed/readme.txt

 -

 LATER
+- home page/last viewed? popular?
+- home page/use lib to pack in update boxes
 - use alternate rss lib that provides other link types...
 - perhaps provide facebook/twitter integration/authentication so we get full control of posts...
 - numbers for last hour